autodesk-platform-services/aps-bim360-issues/README.md

 ### Troubleshooting

-1. **Cannot see my BIM 360 projects**: Make sure to provision the Forge App Client ID within the BIM 360 Account, [learn more here](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
+1. **Cannot see my BIM 360 projects**: Make sure to provision the APS App Client ID within the BIM 360 Account, [learn more here](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
 This requires the Account Admin permission.

 2. **error setting certificate verify locations** error: may happen on Windows, use the following: `git config --global http.sslverify "false"`